joshwcomeau/react-flip-move/README.md

 Applying `will-change` too willy-nilly can have an adverse effect on mobile browsers, so I have opted to not use it at all.

 YMMV: Feel free to experiment with the property in your CSS.
-FlipMove will respect the wishes of your stylesheet :)
+Flip Move will respect the wishes of your stylesheet :)

 Further reading: [CSS will-change Property](https://dev.opera.com/articles/css-will-change-property/)